sean5505/myPortfolio/myProjects/0-bikeSwoon.md

 ## Overview

 A user-friendly, interactive web application that serves as a front-end interface for BikeSwoon, enabling customers to effortlessly view a psuedo brocheure.
 It provides users the ability to conveniently add their desired items to a virtual cart, allowing a seamless ordering experience.
 Additionally, the application offers the convenience of advance reservation submission, allowing customers to secure their dining plans ahead of time with ease.
+If the user chooses to Login, this form is prefilled with some of their data.

 ## Development